-In case of emergency/overdose
+In case of emergency/overdose Return to top

-In case of overdose, call the poison control helpline at 1-800-222-1222.
-Information is also available online at https://www.poisonhelp.org/help [https://www.poisonhelp.org/help].
-If the victim has collapsed, had a seizure, has trouble breathing, or can't be awakened, immediately call emergency services at 911.
+In case of overdose, call your local poison control center at 1-800-222-1222.
+If the victim has collapsed or is not breathing, call local emergency services at 911.

 Symptoms of overdose may include the following: